 Students engage with contemporary forms of digital information.
-They develop a range of ways to use information technologies, solve information problems and explore and develop ICT skills and techniques.
-Students are introduced to coding, 2D animations, and the use of multimedia platforms.
+They develop a range of ways to utilise information technologies, solve problems and explore and develop digital skills and techniques.
+Students are introduced to the problem solving methodology using digital technologies.
+This includes finding or improving a solution to a range of contemporary problems facing our society.
+Students experience this through robotics, block coding and data representations which will address the skills required in 21st century Australia.